wilsonliaows/docs/connectors/quickbase.md

 See what businesses are doing with QuickBase using Workato to automate their Business

 ![Quickbase Presentation](/assets/images/connectors/quickbase/quickbase-presentation.jpg)

 *[Workato and QuickBase Team Up to Empower Citizen Developers](https://www.workato.com/blog/2016/06/workato-and-quickbase-team-up-to-empower-citizen-developers/)*

 ## Quickbase: Triggers

-Visit [https://www.workato.com/integrations/quickbase](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.
+Visit [here](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.

 Configuring the Trigger:

 ![Trigger Configuration](/assets/images/connectors/quickbase/trigger-config.png)
 *Trigger configuration*

-There are 2 triggers which we can use with Quickbase: New record and Updated record.
+There are 2 triggers which we can use with Quickbase: 'New record' and 'Updated record'.
 The records refer to a record within an table that is within an application.
 If the table requires an Application token, you will need to create one in Quickbase.

 To manage your Application Tokens in Quickbase:

-Go to Settings (for your app) > App properties > Advanced settings > Application Tokens
+Go to *Settings (for your app) > App properties > Advanced settings > Application Tokens*

 The output field list refers to the fields that are required in the recipe.
 You will need to fill it up to pull the fields you want especially if you require access to many fields, or if the table has more than 150 fields.
 Once you have keyed in the exact names of the fields (one per line), refresh the schema.